awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-cw.md

 1. In the navigation pane, choose **Roles**\.

 1. Choose your environment's instance profile role\.
-By default, when you create an environment with the AWS Management Console or [EB CLI](eb-cli3.md), this is `aws-elasticbeanstalk-ec2-role`\.
+By default, when you create an environment with the Elastic Beanstalk console or [EB CLI](eb-cli3.md), this is `aws-elasticbeanstalk-ec2-role`\.

 1. Choose the **Permissions** tab\.